akshat12/girlsmarts/README.md

-GIRLsmarts
+GIRLsmarts4tech HTML
 ==========

-This repo keeps track of the online manual and templates for the UBC GIRLsmarts HTML activity.
+This repo keeps track of the online HTML activity for UBC GIRLsmarts.